carise/ml-zoomcamp-midterm/README.md

 ## Sending test data to server

+The next step is to send data to the server.
+The server expects an HTTP `POST`` request with JSON data.

-Possible values for the input data, from the Kaggle dataset description:
+Possible values for the data, from the Kaggle dataset description:

 * age: age of the patient [years]
 * sex: sex of the patient [M: Male, F: Female]